• Skip to primary navigation

 FAQ

-Budapest Christmas Markets starts 18th November 2022 and continues until 31st December.
+Budapest Christmas Markets starts on 17th November 2023 and continues until 31st December.

-Yes, it’s one of the best in Europe.
-The atmosphere is incredibly warm and festive, the food is delicious and it is more affordable than markets in Germany, Austria and the UK.
+Yes, Budapest has one of the best Christmas markets in Europe.
+The atmosphere is incredibly warm and festive, the food is delicious, and it is more affordable than markets in Germany, Austria and the UK.

 —